ytakefuji/Oauth2.0-GoogleDrive/readme.txt

-Python programs are able to list files on Google Drive folder (oauth2_list.py), upload file from local to Google Drive(oauth2_upload), download file from Google Drive (oauth2_down.py), delete file on Google Drive.
+Python programs are able to list files on Google Drive folder (oauth2_list.py), upload file from local to Google Drive(oauth2_upload), download file from Google Drive to local (oauth2_down.py), delete file on Google Drive (oauth2_delete.py).
-In your directory, you should download json file of web application client from google development site: https://console.developers.google.com/cloud-resource-manager
+You should download json file of web application client from google development site: https://console.developers.google.com/cloud-resource-manager

 You must enable Google Drive API and create Web client (Web Application). credentials->OAuth 2.0 client IDs->Web client

 In Authorized redirect URIs, set http://localhost:8080/ Click "DOWNLOAD JSON" to download json file and rename it to client_secrets.json.

 The following command is equivalent to "ls <Google Drive directory>"
 $ python oauth2_list.py
 The following command deletes the target file on Google Drive.
 $ python -i oauth2_delete.py

-You can directly use glist.py without PyDrive.

-A new delete-file function is added for PyDrive oauth2_delete.py is a program to delete a file on Google Drive through oauth2.
+A new delete-file function can be added for PyDrive.
 The following steps are needed to be able to use the oauth2_delete.py.
 1. You should install pydrive by 'pip install pydrive'.
 2. You should download your .json file from google developer console and rename it to client_secrets.json.